 The keyboard uses a one-piece mold design, and the company has done a lot of work on the keyboard design.
 The device comes with full-size keycaps that provide 1.5mm key travel.
 This premium spill-resistant keyboard features a two-stage backlit design.
 This means that users can adjust the backlight brightness to suit their needs based on the lighting in the environment.

 In addition, the keycaps feature a rubber dome and shock-resistant hook technology.
-This effectively reduces the noise of the buttons during typing and provides an overall quieter typing experience.
+This effectively reduces button noise during typing and provides a quieter typing experience.
 In a public office space, tap the keyboard as much as you want, and it won’t disturb your colleagues in the office.

 High efficiency is a major feature of business office notebooks, and the HP ProBook 635 Aero G8 is just that.
 The F12 button on the keyboard provides programmable shortcuts.
 This makes it easy for users to customize their keyboards.
 Users can set function keys through the HP Programmable Key APP.
 In addition, a combination of Shift, Ctrl, and Alt can add apps, websites, files, or folders for easy access.
 This provides users with one-key direct access to these custom areas (apps, folders, etc.).

-The touchpad comes with multi-touch gesture support.
-This feature allows users to access various features with the touch of multiple fingers.
+The touchpad supports multi-touch gestures.
+This feature allows users to access various features with a single touch.
 It’s important to note that most of these touches aren’t available on regular notebooks.
 In addition, the all-in-one touchpad is very smooth and large.
 If you prefer a rough touchpad, this touchpad may take some getting used to.
 The hidden left and right buttons are comfortable to press, and the feedback is simple.
 It can be a perfect replacement for the mouse in most business offices or meetings.

 On the right side of the touchpad, there is a fingerprint sensor that provides additional security.
 If you’re not satisfied with the face recognition feature, you can use a fingerprint sensor to improve security.